john-itcsolutions/ChubbaMorris/README.md

 Trust is embedded by distributing ledgers ..

 'This will be better than sliced bread':
-Chubba Morris(TM) conceived by John Olsen IT Cloud Solutions Australia with assistance from Carsten Eckelmann, 2pisoftware and Melbourne Blockchain Centre.
+Chubba Morris(TM) conceived by John Olsen IT Cloud Solutions Australia with assistance from Carsten Eckelmann, 2pisoftware and Susan Dart, Melbourne Blockchain Centre.